napman/jupyter_pep8/README.md

 ```

-* automatically destination file (e.g. 'target.ipynb.pep8.ipynb') will be made
+* It automatically generates destination files (e.g. 'target.ipynb.pep8.ipynb').
-* use '' for filename patterns
+* use '' for filename patterns.

 ## Options

-overwrite option can be used to avoid making destination file.
-It overwrite the original file instead.
+Overwrite option can be used to avoid making destination files.
+It overwrites the original files instead.

 ```
 $ jupyter_pep8 target.ipynb --overwrite